Flat affine symplectic Lie groups: Introduction

-A connected and paracompact $2n$-dimensional symplectic manifold $(M,\omega)$ is called a \emph{flat affine symplectic manifold} if the bundle of symplectic frames $\textsf{Sp}(n,\mathbb{R})\hookrightarrow L(M)^\omega\stackrel{\pi}{\hbox to 18pt{\rightarrowfill}} M$ induced by $\omega$ admits a linear connection $\Gamma_\omega$ whose curvature and torsion 2-forms are identically null.
-To have a linear connection $\Gamma_\omega$ on $L(M)^\omega$ with the letter characteristics is equivalent to having a flat affine symplectic covariant derivative $\nabla$ on $(M,\omega)$, i.e. the curvature and torsion tensors of $\nabla$ vanishing and $\nabla \omega=0$.
-Moreover, the existence of a symplectic form $\omega$ and a flat affine symplectic covariant derivative $\nabla$ on $M$ is equivalent to have a maximal atlas for $M$ whose change of coordinates are restrictions of affine symplectic transformation of $\mathbb{R}^{2n}$ (see \cite{Fr}).\\ On one hand, the study of symplectic manifolds equipped with symplectic connections can be motivated by their role in deformation quantization and geometric quantization (see \cite{FLD,Fe} and \cite{Hs,L}, respectively).
+On the one hand, the study of symplectic manifolds equipped with symplectic connections can be motivated by their role in deformation quantization and geometric quantization (see \cite{FLD,Fe} and \cite{Hs,L}, respectively).
 A famous result of Fedosov gives a canonical deformation quantization which is defined by the data $(M,\omega,\nabla)$ where $\omega$ is a symplectic form and $\nabla$ is a torsion free symplectic connection on $M$.
-Such result motivated the definition and study of \emph{Fedosov manifolds} (see \cite{GRS}).
+Such result motivates the definition and study of \emph{Fedosov manifolds} (see \cite{GRS}).
 On the other hand, some knowledge of the category of flat affine manifolds are necessary for understanding the category of Lagrangian submanifolds (see \cite[Thm 7.8]{W} and \cite{V,V2}).
 In fact, flat affine manifolds with holonomy reduced to $\textsf{GL}(m,\mathbb{Z})$ appear naturally in integrable systems and Mirror Symmetry (see \cite{KS}).
-Further applications of flat affine manifolds appear in the study of Hessian structures and Information geometry (see \cite[c.\thinspace 6]{Sh}).\\
+Further applications of flat affine manifolds appear in the study of Hessian structures and information geometry (see \cite[c.\thinspace 6]{Sh}).

+The main purpose of this paper is to study symplectic manifolds endowed with flat affine symplectic structures.
+More precisely, we want to study the structure of connected symplectic Lie groups which admit left invariant flat affine symplectic connections; some results on this topic can be found in \cite{An}, \cite{MR2}, \cite{Ba}, and \cite{NB}.
+The study of such a structures is motivated by the open problem proposed by J. Milnor in \cite{Mi} which asks to determine flat affine Lie groups (i.e., Lie groups which carry a left invariant flat affine structure) and study their properties.
+The Lie algebra of a flat affine Lie group can be equipped with a structure of {\it left symmetric algebra}.
+This is a powerful object which we will be using throughout the paper.
+A very interesting survey paper where is discussed the origin, theory, and applications of left symmetric algebras (and hence flat affine Lie groups) in geometry and physics is \cite{Bu}.

+The paper is divided as follows.
+In Section 2 we give a new characterization of flat affine manifolds (see Theorem \ref{F1}) which can be naturally used to characterize flat affine symplectic connections on the bundle of symplectic frames (see Proposition \ref{CSC}).
+This characterization is given in terms of an action of the Lie algebra of classical infinitesimal affine transformations on the bundle of linear frames of such a manifold.
+We show that such an infinitesimal action can be integrated (in the Lie-Palais' Theorem sense) in the case of compact parallelizable flat Riemannian manifolds (see Proposition \ref{F2}).